 Legend: the numbers in parentheses are changes since last month (e.g. 264 EUR new earnings).

-I received a couple of weeks ago an email from Fast Invest thanking me for investing the most on amount with them compared to other p2p platforms.
+I received a couple of weeks ago an email from Fast Invest thanking me for investing the most amount with them compared to other p2p platforms.
 Apparently, they follow my blog.

 My annual return on Fast Invest so far is 14.02%.
 Of all the platforms focused on p2p consumer loans I’ve invested in, Fast Invest is the best performing.

-There are some things I’d like to see change on Fast Invest.
+There are some things I’d like to see change with Fast Invest.
 Especially regarding their business model.
 Disclosing their financials would only build investors trust and boost their business.
-Showing stats on how many of investors loans were repurchased through the buyback guarantee would strengthen investors confidence in their buyback guarantee.
+Showing stats on how many investors loans were repurchased through the buyback guarantee would strengthen investors confidence in their buyback guarantee.
 Even more, disclosing where the funds that cover the buyback guarantee come from, and how large is the fund, would do wonders.

-The data offered to investors doesn’t show the closed loans.
+The data offered to investors doesn’t show closed loans.
 I currently am invested in 476 ongoing loans.
 Looking through my transaction data, I see that I was historically invested in 586 loans.
 Those extra 110 loans either reached maturity or were bought back through the buyback guarantee.
 I have no way of knowing how many of them defaulted, and that would be a useful thing to know.

 I have no doubt that p2p lending is a profitable business.
 Just judging by the myriad of p2p platforms springing up each year, all trying to “fill a gap in the market”.
 A simple search on Google for “p2p lending software solutions” gives me the link of tens of companies selling ready-made fully customizable p2p lending platforms.
 You’d need to contract a consultant to help you with the regulations, maybe a copywriter to write some unique text on your ready-made platform, and you’re ready to go.
 Just go out, find businesses that look for funding (they’re everywhere) and promote your new platform to potential investors.